 15 Reasons Your Lawn Mower Isn’t Picking Up Grass

 Your lawn mower bagger may continue to get clogged when there is a lack of air movement due to grass buildup under the mower deck, worn blades, and plugged inlet screen.

-Bad belts, impeller and housing can also cause grass to become built up in the blower tubes and chute with a belt style grass collection system.
+Bad belts, impeller, and housing can also cause the grass to become built up in the blower tubes and chute with a belt-style grass collection system.